salesforce/codeceptjs-bdd/README.md

 * **Soft Assertions:** Collect more errors in a single run rather than failing test at first failure!

+👉 HTML Docs are coming soon!
+Stay tuned for more updates!

 ## 😇 Benefits of this Framework

 [![Screen-Shot-2019-12-19-at-8-33-02-PM.png](https://i.postimg.cc/k4p3LSnf/Screen-Shot-2019-12-19-at-8-33-02-PM.png)](https://postimg.cc/WFgHkhqk)